akka/akka/akka-docs/rst/java/lambda-persistence.rst

 To delete all messages (journaled by a single persistent actor) up to a specified sequence number, persistent actors may call the ``deleteMessages`` method.

+If the delete fails ``onDeleteMessagesFailure`` will be called (logging a warning by default) and the actor continues with next message.

 .. _persistent-views-java-lambda: